Faiz-rhm/Flutter-Food-Delivery/README.md

 # Flutter-Food-Delivery-UI

-A sample app to showcase school assignment UI demo in flutter.
+A sample app to showcase food delivery UI demo in flutter.

 ## Development Setup